z3dd4-de/SigmaNotificationApp/README.md

 ## Compatibility
 In 2026 BikeDB Trax was introduced.
 This is primarily a GPS-tracker to record routes.
 But it can also be used as a speedometer on an Android smartphone.
-BikeDB Trax uses the same JSON file format as the BikeDBJsonCreator.
+BikeDB Trax uses the same JSON file format as BikeDBJsonCreator.
 Thus, if you don't have a Sigma speedometer, you can use BikeDB Trax instead and still get ride data that can be imported into BikeDB 2026.
 In this case you wouldn't need the BikeDBJsonCreator, although results might not be as consistent and reliable as with using a bike computer.

 ## TODO
 The final version will include the possibility to load existing JSON files for editing.
 Those JSON files are backward compatible.
 E.g. in BikeDB Trax weather data is not (yet) recorded.
-Thus, BikeDBJsonCreator can import older file version and add the latest fields.
+Thus, BikeDBJsonCreator can import older file versions and add the latest fields.
 Weather data can be fetched for dates in the past.

 ## Credits
 The original work was done by Alfonso Martone.
 Check out his original work at: